Pyth0nHater/Tempory-data/README.md

-This tool help u with tempory data
+This tool will help u with tempory data